wp-plugins/buddybar-widget/readme.txt

 Plugin created.

 == Upgrade Notice ==

+= 0.2 =
+Fully compatible with WordPress 4.3 and BuddyPress 2.3!

 = 0.15 =
 Added support for Buddypress 1.5 and updated user profile link from deprecated code.